Julia-Wagner/PipeTracker/README.md

 After discussing the needed features for the application, I started creating my database schema.
 With every iteration of talking to my customer about the needed features and stored information, the schema grew.
 The final adaptions were made while creating the wireframes for the application.

 As it might be necessary for my customer to create subcategories for categories, I decided to follow the approach of [this article about categories and subcategories](https://dcblog.dev/mysql-categories-and-subcategories).
 I added a *parent_id* field with a default of *0* to **Category**.
 If the *parent_id* of a category matches the id of another category instead of *0*, it is a subcategory.

+While creating the database schema I was also thinking about how I will implement the cart.
+At first I was not sure if I should add a *Cart* table or use *Local Storage* to store stock items in the cart.
+However, I decided to add a table because it is likely that my customer will access the application using different devices.
+So to ensure the cart is stored and always up-to-date on each device, I will save the cart information in the database instead of local storage.

 ![Database Schema](docs/screenshots/database_schema.png)
 *Database Schema for PipeTracker*